sharetribe/flex-docs/src/docs/design-toolkit/user-journey/index.md

 ![Alt text for the image (for the screen readers)](./the-name-of-the-image.png)
 ```

+Note: the column width is max 635px, so, ideally images should be that
+wide.

 Provide a link to the assets file (in directory: `static/*`):

 ```